In 2007, I was happy to get a break from managing employees for the first time in several decades.

-They can work well in teams, convince others of their point of view and are excellent communicators.
+They can work well in teams, convince others of their point of view, and are excellent communicators.
 Your goal is to hire someone who is both and in the proper proportion that makes them the best at what they do.
-Most people to decide if a candidate is appropriate for the job but I can tell you stories of personal experience where the perfect person (on paper) failed to get the job because they could not close.
+Most people decide if a candidate is appropriate for the job but I can tell you stories of personal experience where the perfect person (on paper) failed to get the job because they could not close.

 No matter what they did for a living before, if they can get through this interview process their chances of success are far higher than someone hired on a resume search.